 Tisdale, a devout Christian, felt it his religious and political duty to fight.
 He believed every citizen ought to feel the same.
 He recorded those thoughts in his diary, which he kept from 1862-65.

 Tisdale was shot in the leg on Sept.
 14, 1862, at the Battle of South Mountain, the bloody prelude to the Battle of Antietam.
 He recovered at a series of hospitals, and returned to active duty five months later.
 He traveled west with his regiment in mid-1863, serving in Kentucky and Tennessee, and then on to the Vicksburg Campaign.

-Tisdale’s regiment rejoined the Army of the Potomac in April 1864 and was soon on the Wilderness Campaign.
-On May 24, he was separated from his unit and taken prisoner by Confederate troops.
-He survived the prison camps, and he was exchanged, through Wilmington, N.C., on March 3, 1865.
-Three months later he was mustered out of service.
+Tisdale’s regiment reconnected with the Army of the Potomac in April 1864.
+Soon it joined the Wilderness Campaign.
+On May 24, Tisdale got separated from his unit and taken prisoner by Confederate troops.
+He survived Libbey Prison, and won his freedom through an exchange in Wilmington, N.C., on March 3, 1865.
+Three months later he mustered out of service.

 He returned home, married in 1868 and had a house full of children.
 Around 1870, he moved to Roxbury, Mass., and opened his own grocery store.
 For more of the Civil War experiences of Henry Tisdale, click here and here.

 My great-grandfather was in Company I, known as the Dedham Company, and not Company G.

 My great-grandfather was i Company I, the Dedham Company, and not Company G.

 Comments are closed.